 You should ensure that the metal is not exposed to extra moisture.
 Additionally, we recommend you replace the coolant.
 Cleaning machined parts with hot soapy water may also help to reduce the probability of oxidation.

-3. What Coating for Milling Aluminum?
+3. What is Coating for Milling Aluminum?

 Then, it is gold-colored ZrN (Zirconium Nitride) tooling, which is considered non-expensive but enhances the properties of tooling significantly.